jbyerline/PolyPrint/README.md

 6. [Optional] The `octoLight` field is for the OctoLight plugin for OctoPi and must be installed on your RPI for this functionality.
 It allows you to toggle a light attached to your Raspberry Pi's GPIO.
+7. [Optional] The `colorCode` field is for specifying the avatar color for a given printer.
+If none is provided it will use the color chosen within the appearance settings in the OctoPrint UI.
+This was put into place to give more color options for each of your printers rather than having a set selection to choose from.

 ```json
 {